sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Next is to check production of a valid ECHConfig

 - After a hiatus (20200619) due to other work, back at it now.
-  First up is ECHO -> ECH renaming bikeshed compliance, which is done, but not passing all tests (so don't use this for a minute:-)
+  First up is ECHO -> ECH renaming bikeshed compliance, which is done.

 - Starting to create test setups for ECHO.
 Again, doing that a bit in parallel to what I did with ESNI so the eventual contribution to